-North Korea has 141 sites devoted to the production and use of weapons of mass destruction, according to a questions to ask a guy your dating.
+North Korea has 141 sites devoted to the production and use of weapons of mass destruction, according to a 2014 Rand Corporation report.
 Just one of them — Yongbyon, the nation’s main atomic complex — covers more than three square miles.
 Recently, the Institute for Science and International Security, a private group in Washington, inspected satellite images of Yongbyon and counted 663 buildings.

 North Korea is the size of Pennsylvania.
 The disarmament challenge is made worse by uncertainty about how many nuclear weapons the North possesses — estimates range from 20 to 60 — and whether tunnels deep inside the North’s mountains hide plants and mobile missiles.